Students Entering Their Freshman Year Fall 2017

 - Submit all requested documents (i.e., tax transcripts) for financial aid verification by May 1 of your senior year in high school.
 These documents must be complete and free of errors.
 Submit all requested documents early to resolve any errors or issues before June 1.
 Tax extensions will not be accepted for Arizona Assurance funding purposes as Arizona Assurance funding selection requires actual 2015 tax transcripts.
 Tax extensions are accepted in lieu of tax transcripts for federal financial aid only.
 All requests from OSFA will appear in your UAccess Student Center To Do List.

 ** There are no exceptions to the dates listed above unless you are specifically notified by OSFA in an email stating the due date exception

-- In early April 2017, the Arizona Assurance Scholars Program Selection committee will notify all conditional Arizona Assurance Program Scholars via email.
+In mid-April 2017, the Arizona Assurance Scholars Program Selection committee will notify all conditional Arizona Assurance Program Scholars via email.
 Selection for this program is conditional based on one or both of the following reasons:

 - Final selections are made after all required documentation is reviewed by the Office of Scholarships and Financial Aid.
 Please see dates and deadlines below as missing a deadline could cause a conditional selection to be revoked.

 *Students should check UA email and their junk email regularly to ensure no deadlines are missed.